pushpak1300/docs.larasonic.com/README.md

 #### Troubleshooting

-- Mintlify dev isn't running - Run `mintlify install` it'll re-install dependencies.
+- Mintlify dev isn't running - Run `mintlify install` to re-install dependencies.
 - Page loads as a 404 - Make sure you are running in a folder with `mint.json`